 Among the conundrums faced by the aspiring gravy maker are: Giblets or no giblets?
 Eggs or no eggs?
 Roux or slurry??
 Flour or cornstarch?!?!
 I have tried just about every iteration of these questions that you can imagine.

 To achieve maximum richness and to capture the essence of all things turkey, my go-to gravy begins with a roux.

 I learned this the hard way from one of Phil’s brothers, who has gained notoriety for the amount of food he can put away.
-His preference is to eat gravy like soup, with the turkey and side dishes floating inside.
+His preference is to eat gravy like soup, with my homemade soft dinner rolls acting as a sponge.
 (I exaggerate, but only a little.)

 For this reason, I buy a few extra turkey legs and thighs and put them in the toaster oven with butter and herbs.

 This gives me plenty of extra drippings and juices.